apache/couchdb/share/doc/src/intro/security.rst

   {"ok":true,"name":"jan","roles":[]}

-Which means that username was recognized and password's hash matches with stored one.
-If we specify wrong login and/or password, CouchDB will notify us with the next error message:
+This means that the username was recognized and the password's hash matches with the stored one.
+If we specify an incorrect login and/or password, CouchDB will notify us with the following error message:

 .. code-block:: javascript